FAQ's ABOUT PERMANENT MAKEUP

 How safe is this procedure?

 Allergic reactions are possible but are reasonably rare when receiving a permanent makeup procedure.
-To ensure your safety, Makeup for Keeps, LLC uses the finest pigments and anesthetics available, we use sterile single use disposable needles and all procedures are done under the strict Southern Nevada Health District Regulations Governing the Sanitation and Safety of Tattoo Establishments that regulates sterile, safe and healthy practices in preventing cross-contamination.
+To ensure your safety, Makeup for Keeps, LLC uses the finest pigments and anesthetics available, we use sterile single use disposable needles and all procedures are done under the strict Local Health District Regulations Governing the Sanitation and Safety of Tattoo Establishments that regulates sterile, safe and healthy practices in preventing cross-contamination.
 For any allergy concerns, please discuss with your doctor.

 Is a consultation necessary?